 - A list of repository names and one or more URLs at which the named repository can be accessed.
 At a minimum, this MUST include the Director and Image repositories. - A list of mappings of image paths to repositories, each of which contains: - A list of image paths.
-Image paths MAY be expressed using wildcards, or by enumerating a list, or a combination of the two. - A list of repositories that MUST sign the Targets metadata for the image paths.
+Image paths MAY be expressed using wildcards, or by enumerating a list, or a combination of the two. - A list of repositories that MUST provide signed Targets metadata for images stored at those paths.